CanaryTek/clab-ceph/README.md

 At the end of Lab 1 we will have a fully functional Ceph cluster, managed by OpenAttic and with all services: Ganesha-NFS, iSCSI gateway, RadosGW, etc

+If you are looking for something based on CentOS, check [this project](https://github.com/CanaryTek/clab-ceph-ansible)

 ## The Lab

 This lab consists of 9 VM based on openSUSE Leap 42.3 with static IP